What are the most common vulnerabilities on websites?

 Cross-Site Scripting (XSS) is a type of vulnerability that occurs when an attacker is able to inject malicious code (such as JavaScript) into a web page viewed by other users.
 This can allow the attacker to steal sensitive information (such as cookies or login credentials) or perform other malicious actions (such as redirecting the user to a different site or installing malware).

-Remote File Injection (RFI) is a type of vulnerability that occurs when an attacker is able to inject a remote file into a web application, which is then executed by the system.
-This can allow the attacker to gain access to sensitive information, execute arbitrary code, or launch a denial of service attack.
+Remote File Injection (RFI) is a vulnerability where attackers inject a remote file into a web application, allowing them to execute it within the system.
+This could grant access to sensitive data, enable arbitrary code execution, or trigger a denial of service attack

 Local File Injection (LFI) is a type of web application vulnerability that allows an attacker to read sensitive files on the web server.
 This can include configuration files, log files, and even source code.
 LFI can occur when an application takes user-supplied input and uses it to construct a file path without properly validating or sanitizing the input.

-Cross-Site Request Forgery (CSRF) is a type of web application vulnerability that allows an attacker to perform unauthorized actions on a website on behalf of a victim.
-This can include making unauthorized purchases, changing account settings, or even transferring money.
+Cross-Site Request Forgery (CSRF) is a type of web application vulnerability that enables an attacker to execute unauthorized actions on a website on behalf of a victim.
+This can involve unauthorized purchases, modifications to account settings, or even money transfers.

-Sensitive data exposure is a type of web application vulnerability that occurs when sensitive information, such as personal information, financial information, or login credentials, is transmitted or stored in an insecure manner.
-This can include sending sensitive information over an unencrypted connection, storing sensitive information in clear text, or using weak encryption methods.
+Sensitive data exposure is a type of web application vulnerability that occurs when sensitive information, such as personal information, financial details, or login credentials, is transmitted or stored in an insecure manner.
+This can include sending sensitive information over an unencrypted connection, storing it in clear text, or using weak encryption methods.

 Weak authentication is a type of web application vulnerability that occurs when an application does not properly verify the identity of a user.
-This can include using easily guessable passwords, weak encryption methods, or not properly verifying the identity of a user.
+This can include using easily guessable passwords, weak encryption methods, or failing to properly verify the identity of a use.

 Authorization failure is a type of web application vulnerability that occurs when an application does not properly restrict access to sensitive resources or functionality.
 This can include allowing unauthorized users to access sensitive data, perform privileged actions, or access restricted areas of the application.